tebru/aes-encryption/README.md

 [![Build Status](https://travis-ci.org/tebru/aes-encryption.svg?branch=master)](https://travis-ci.org/tebru/aes-encryption)

-A simple class to hand AES encryption of data
+A simple class to handle AES encryption of data

 *DISCLAIMER: While the encryption/decryption has been tested, it has not been vetted by a security expert.
 Use at your own risk.*